This post may contain affiliate links. Please see my disclosure policy for more details.

-I started house sitting and pet sitting in Australia in 2015 to save costs during a road trip.
-I loved it so much I continued to house sit in Sydney for years, and even switched to paid house sitting, which I still do now.
-I was so highly in demand that I used get booked up at least six months in advance.
+I started house sitting and pet sitting in Australia in 2015 to save costs during a road trip, but I loved it so much that I continued to house sit in Sydney for years, and quickly switched to paid house sitting.
+I was so highly in demand that I used get booked up at least six months in advance!

 If rent-free accommodation with some lovely pets thrown in sounds like your sort of thing, this simple 10-step guide will teach you exactly how to become a house sitter.
 Even if you have no experience!
 Read on to learn more, or watch my YouTube video below.

 How to Become a House Sitter Guide